-Evaluate the performance of the deployed Event Hub using the Azure Portal
+Evaluate the performance of the deployed Event Hub using the Azure portal

-You must evaluate your Event Hub by testing that your Event Hub is processing data as expected.
+Evaluate your Event Hub by testing that your Event Hub is processing data as expected.
 The metrics available in the Event Hubs allow you to ensure that it's working fine.

 How do you use the Azure portal to view your Event Hub activity?

 The Azure portal > Overview page for your Event Hub shows message counts.
 These message counts represent the data (events) received and sent by the Event Hub.
 You can choose the timescale for viewing these events.